 Yes IF most of the factors mentioned in this article are favorable to your ability to do so.

 Under favorable conditions, you can run your whole house on solar power in three different ways:

 This is the most common solar energy installation for homes.

-You can design a solar energy system to produce enough energy for you to have a “Net Zero Energy Home” (ideally), meaning your solar system produced excess energy during the day and got credits from the utility company for it, then you used utility company energy at night when the solar doesn’t make energy.
+You can design a solar energy system to produce enough energy for you to have a “Net Zero Energy Home” (ideally), meaning your solar system provides more electric power than you usually use during the day and receives Net Energy Metering (NEM) credits from the utility company for it.
+During the evenings, when the solar system is not generating electricity, you would use utility company energy and your credits.

-At the end of the year when all is said and done, it comes out to a net zero amount of energy you needed from the utility grid.
+Net Zero Energy means at the end of the year when all is said and done, it comes out to a net-zero amount of energy you needed from the utility grid.
 You gave them as much as you took back.

-A key part is the net metering where the utility gives you credits for the excess energy you send them so the energy you use at night is offset by those credits.
+A vital part is the net metering where the utility gives you credits for the excess energy you send them, so the energy you use at night is offset by those credits.